top of page

 These differences may determine the future of the conflict, but are rooted in its past.
 Before the coup, the Bamar majority-dominated NLD government pursued its Burmanization agenda for a long time, thereby losing the trust of the ethnic minorities.
 The fact that the NUG is mostly composed of NLD veterans increases the likelihood of the re-emergence of distrust between the various ethnic groups.
 The NUG, being fully aware of the circumstances, has increased ethnic representation in its cabinet and expressed interest in establishing a federal system in the post-war period, thereby giving more autonomy to ethnic groups through decentralization of power, while at the same time holding the country together.
 This is undoubtedly a difficult balance to strike.
 The NUG must tread carefully along this precarious path, lest they forget history may repeat itself.

-The Tatmadaw and regional powers
+The Tatmadaw and Regional Powers

 China has cultivated a close relationship with Myanmar’s Tatmadaw over the last few decades due to three key shared interests.